 “Certainly,” she replied, cold as ice.

-At the lights, the light turned the colour of oranges when Jackson was half-way through the intersection.
+At the lights, the light turned the color of oranges when Jackson was half-way through the intersection.
 He was not sure if this was OK, but the rest of the test was smooth sailing, notwithstanding two minutes of torrential rain, an accidental turning on of blinkers instead of wipers, and his unfruitful persistence with small talk.
 He returned to the Ministry and parked his car facing the street.

 “I’m sorry, but today you failed to meet our criteria.”